AashishBomma/Electronic-Card-Transactions-2000-2023/README.md

 The electronic card transactions (ECT) series covers debit, credit, and charge card transactions with New Zealand-based merchants from the years 2000 to 2023
 All figures are seasonally adjusted unless otherwise specified.

-Total retail spending was the highest in the year 2023, contributing upto 31.7% of total transaction.
+Total retail spending was the highest in the year 2023, contributing up to 31.7% of total transactions.

 **2022 spending vs 2023 spending**
 *  The **Hospitality** sector showed a significant increase of approximately 13.30%, suggesting a substantial recovery or growth in that period.
 Similarly, the **Non-retail excl. services** sector also showed a notable increase of around 13.24%.